HelixNetwork/pendulum-sdk/packages/core/README.md

 Does the _tip selection_ by calling
 [`getTransactionsToApprove`](https://docs.hlx.ai/hlx/api#endpoints/getTransactionsToApprove) command.
-Returns a pair of approved transactions, which are chosen randomly after validating the transaction hbytes, the signatures and cross-checking for conflicting transactions.
+Returns a pair of approved transactions, which are chosen randomly after validating the transaction txHex, the signatures and cross-checking for conflicting transactions.

 Tip selection is executed by a Random Walk (RW) starting at random point in given `depth`